kmkr/splendid-nudibranch/content.md

 Title	Longhorn Cowfish
 Tags	philippines anilao 2014 boxfish
 Latin	Lactoria cornuta
 Desc	Lacking pelvic fins, this one is a very slow swimmer.
-It's defence?
-The horns make the fish difficult to eat, and it's also poisonous.
+It's defence is having horns, which are difficult to eat. and it's also poisonous.

 DSC04554.jpg